DeSullyMan3/ClassiCubeGear/README.md

 This might not work on all watches, at least tizen 4.0 watches.
 If your sure your watch can run Tizen 4 apps and have some knowledge with Tizen Studio, go ahead and try it!
 And if it works please do not press the quit game button, because that just kinda bricks the game for a few minutes untill it gets automagicly closed.

-_i might put this on the galaxy store if possible_